 Signs children are ready for toilet training

-Children might be ready for toilet training if they have dry nappies for up to two hours, are more independent, and can pull their pants up and down.
+Children might be ready for toilet training if they have dry nappies for 2 or more hours and can pull their pants up and down.

 Other signs include being interested in the toilet and wanting to watch you use it.
-Your child might also tell you when there’s a wee or a poo in their nappy.
+Or your child might tell you when there’s a wee or a poo in their nappy.

 Toilet training basics

 Dress your child in clothes that are easy to take off, like pants, shorts or skirts with elastic waistbands.

 Watch for signs that your child needs to do a wee or poo, like wriggling or holding hands between their legs.
 Gently remind your child to use the toilet.

 Good toileting habits